 HTV-7, or Kounotori 7, had been scheduled to launch in mid-August before schedule slips moved the launch to NET (No Earlier Than) 11 September local time at Tanegashima.

-From a technical, engineering, payload, and Space Station readiness standpoint, all was on track last week for the targeted 11 September liftoff.
-However, mother nature ultimately interfered with those plans as Typhoon Mangkhut churned through the Eastern Pacific passing very close to Guam.
+From a technical, engineering, payload, and Space Station readiness standpoint, all was on track for the targeted 11 September liftoff.
+However, mother nature interfered with those plans as Typhoon Mangkhut churned through the Eastern Pacific passing very close to Guam.